Tarun-Elango/Tarun-Elango/README.md

 ### 🌟 Advanced Retrieval Augmented Generation Chatbot

 AI Assitant for your resources.
-Get AI assistants for your files or web content by uploading them.
+An AI assistants for your files or web content by uploading them.
 Leverages a vector database paired with cosine search and a cross-encoder for re-ranking resource content, ensuring the LLM accesses highly relevant information.
 This application is a fully functional chatbot that can combine different resources and supports a variety of file and resource formats.

 **Explore it here:** [ragmatic.amicia.app](https://ragmatic.amicia.app/)